RachelFurlong-dev/milestone-project3-v1/TESTING.md

 These links are on the login and registration pages, so users can easily move between login and registration pages if they have selected the wrong one.

 ### Tested user profile
-- User has to be logged in to test page.
+- User has to be logged in to access page.
 - Tested the My Houseplants button enables the display of a modal with users own houseplant records.
 - Checked that only the records created by the user themselves were displaying in the modal on the profile page.
 - Tested a flash message appeared if the user had no houseplant record "No results found".